ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ### Examples
 {: #aql-reference-examples-8}

 The following examples contain two modules, personModuleFrench and personModuleEnglish.
 Each module outputs a view, named PersonNameFrench and PersonNameEnglish.
-Suppose that there are similar modules, each of which outputs views that are semantic variants of an extractor for person names.
+Suppose similar modules, each of which outputs views that are semantic variants of an extractor for person names.
 These modules are customized for different languages with the variance in the customization of this view for a specified input language.
 Eventually, a user might want a program to use modules where the sought output view is named PersonName, irrespective of the modules that are processed.
 This expectation is normal, since each module that is customized for a language, domain, or another purpose is expected to produce various results.
 The consumer of these modules does not need to alter the algorithm of their program to accommodate for varying output view names when the underlying semantics are similar.

 In the example, because the alias PersonName is used, the consumer does not need to alter the view name that is sought.
 However, the results might vary depending on the modules that are processed.
 In the example, for instance, the resulting matches are French-based (Example 1) and English-based (Example 2).